show-karma/karma-gap-sdk/readme.md

 Following any type of attestation, the SDK will associate UIDs with the objects, making them accessible after the attestation is completed.
 For instance, if you perform the project attestation with all its dependents, you can retrieve the attestation UID of the project, its details, grants, milestones, and so on.

-### Revoking an attestation
+### Deleting an entity

-Since every object returned by the Fetcher is also an Attestation, to revoke any attestation, the developer simply needs to call attestation.revoke.
+Since every object returned by the Fetcher is also an Attestation, to delete an entitye, you just have to revoke the attestation by calling attestation.revoke.

 ```ts
 // revoke-project.ts